anlaki-py/pass-gen/cpp/passv3/passv3.md

 }
 ```

 This is a base structure to get you started.
 You'll need to expand the argument parsing to handle all the new options and implement their functionalities accordingly.
-Depending on your platform, you might find libraries like `getopt` (on Unix-like systems) or third-party libraries like `Boost.Program_options` helpful for parsing command-line arguments more efficiently
+Depending on your platform, you might find libraries like `getopt` (on Unix-like systems) or third-party libraries like `Boost.Program_options` helpful for parsing command-line arguments more efficiently.

 # How to use
-Creating a README file for your GitHub repository is a great way to introduce and explain your project to others.
-Below is a template README.md content for your password generator CLI (Command Line Interface) application.
-You can adjust the content as necessary to better fit the specifics of your project and any additional features or changes you make.

-# Password Generator CLI
+## Password Generator CLI

 A simple, yet powerful command line interface (CLI) application to generate strong, random passwords with customizable options for length, character sets, and more.